RSS

 Example: 274 state presidential exit polls (1988-2008)

-A total of 226 polls (82.4%) shifted from the poll to the vote in favor of the Republican.
-Only 48 shifted to the Democrat.
-Normally, as in coin-flipping, there should have been a shift of 150 to the Republican and 150 to the Democrat.
-What is the probability P of 226 polls red-shifting to the Republicans?
+A total of 232 polls shifted from the poll to the vote in favor of the Republican.
+Only 42 shifted to the Democrat.
+Normally, as in coin-flipping, there should have been a near equal shift.
+The Binomial distribution calculates the probability that 232 of 274 would red-shift to the GOP: 9.11E-35 (less than 1 in a trillion trillion).
+E-35 is scientific notation for 35 places to the right of the decimal point.
+For instance, E-3= .001 or 1/1000.

 Year RS >MoE Probability..
 Exit Vote Diff